 Change the text as shown:

-FILS uses two 13-octet AEAD counters, one for the local STA and one for its peer.
-The STA shall set the AEAD counter for the non-AP STA to 13 octets of zero and shall set the AEAD counter for the AP to the value 128 followed by 12 octetss of zero (i.e. the first bit of the AEAD counter is 1 and the rest of the bits in the counter are 0).
+FILS uses two AEAD counters, one for the local STA and one for its peer.
+The STA shall set the AEAD counter for the non-AP STA to zero and shall set the AEAD counter for the AP to zero when creating a PTKSA.

 11.11.2.5.2 (Re)Association Request for FILS key confirmation